griddd/other_talks/README.md

 # other_talks
-Less-technical speaking engagements...stuff geared for the average Joe and Jane.
+Stuff geared for the average Joe and Jane.

 I enjoy these a lot, as educating novices on cyber security helps everyone! :)